thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/script-calculated-field.md

 ```

-This indicates that the freezer is in a potentially **critical** state.
+This indicates the freezer is in a potentially critical state and may require attention.

-{% assign exampleScript33 = '
+{% assign exampleScript10 = '
     ===
-        image: /images/user-guide/calculated-fields/script/script-example-38-ce.png
+        image: /images/user-guide/calculated-fields/script/script-cf-example-3-10-ce.png
-        title: Go to the **Latest telemetry** tab.
-The **issue** key is the result of the calculation.
+        title: In the device&#39;s **Latest telemetry** tab, the issue key appears when the condition is met.
+This indicates the freezer is in a potentially critical state and may require attention.
 '
 %}

-{% include images-gallery.liquid imageCollection=exampleScript33 %}
+{% include images-gallery.liquid imageCollection=exampleScript10 %}

 <hr>